 - Feeling generous?
 Cuttings of plants from your garden can make really lovely gifts for neighbours and friends!

 - Check azaleas for azalea lace bug.
 A dull mottling or silvering of azalea leaves are signs of an attack.
 Yates Baythroid will fix the problem.

 - Apply snail bait liberally to prevent slugs and snails munching on new growth.
-Make sure the bait is out of reach of young children and animals.
+Always use a pet-safe bait like Multiguard Snail & Slug Killer Pellets, making sure you stick to package instructions and keep the bait is out of reach of young children and animals.
 Alternatively, spray the area with copper oxychloride or use a homemade beer snail trap.

-- Spray caterpillars on edibles and ornamentals with Dipel.
-Or use derris dust, but wait at least one day before harvesting edibles.
+- Spray caterpillars on edibles and ornamentals with Nature's Way Caterpillar Killer Dipel.
+You can also use Nature's Way Vegetable Dust Derris, but wait at least one day before harvesting edibles.

-- Rust, mildew, black spot and other fungus on roses, ornamentals and vegies should be sprayed with a fungicide.
+- Rust, mildew, black spot and other fungus on roses, ornamentals and veggies should be sprayed with a fungicide.

 - Water citrus and feed with specially formulated citrus food.
 Mulching around the trees will help to retain soil moisture.